karnotxyz/cairo-lang/README.md

 # Installation instructions

+## Karnot >
+We've added foundry.toml
+out can be created by simply doing `forge build`

 You should be able to download the python package zip file directly from [github](https://github.com/starkware-libs/cairo-lang/releases/tag/v0.14.0) and install it using ``pip``.